|Table of Contents Search for printer HOME|

 By 2010 impacts long predicted were turning up, sooner than many had expected — acidification of the oceans, unprecedented deadly heat waves, record-breaking floods and droughts, heat-related changes in the survival of sensitive species.
-An important new field of research developed as scientists turned from predicting future impacts to showing how global warming was harming people right now, as seen in both global statistics and analyses of individual disasters.
-Most impressive, as scientists ever since Arrhenius had predicted, were changes in the Arctic.
+An important new field of research developed as some scientists turned from calculating future impacts to showing how global warming was harming people right now.
+Most impressive were changes in the Arctic, as predicted by scientists ever since Arrhenius — only faster.
 The summer Arctic ice pack was dwindling with unprecedented speed and Greenland was melting.
 In Antarctica, the disintegration of some ice sheets into the ocean might be irreversible.
-Meanwhile it became clear that even if all emissions could be instantly halted, the gases already in the air would bring some additional warming for millennia.
+Meanwhile it became clear that even if all emissions could be instantly halted, the gases lingering in the air would keep the planet warm for millennia.
 Computer studies found that problems would get truly serious if global temperatures rose more than 1.5°C or so above the pre-industrial level, which was now almost unavoidable.

 The scientists who had been predicting for decades that the world would become significantly warmer were now obviously correct.
-Most science journalists, business leaders, and the general public had accepted the consensus.
-Only in the U.S., and to a lesser extent Canada, Australia, and Russia — nations with powerful fossil fuel industries — did important political figures continue to scoff at the evidence.
-An ever larger number of individuals, corporate entities, and government bodies at every level decided that something had to be done.
+Essentially all scientists along with most science journalists, business leaders, and the world public accepted the consensus.
+But in the U.S., and to a lesser extent Canada, Australia, and Russia — nations with powerful fossil fuel industries — important political figures continued to scoff at the evidence.
+Yet an ever larger number of individuals, corporate entities, and government bodies at every level decided that something had to be done.

 Getting around: There are two sorts of essays here.
 Lengthy ones tell the history of some major development, such as computer modeling or international negotiations.
 Shorter ones delve more deeply into a particular topic — partly because it had an important impact, and partly to show some typical details of what was going on behind the scenes.
 At the end of most essays you will find links suggesting related supplementary essays (as enrichment) and major essays (as a path to continue through the main story).